 It’s Friday and I will be reviewing film all day today for our online members of coaches and throwers.

-Now, one recent story shared with me, was that of a former college thrower/football player who is now a football/track coach.
+One recent story shared with me was that of a former college thrower/football player who is now a football/track coach.

 … He thinks he knows it all.